GitHubHelland/Udacity/WebServerProject/README.md

 A packer template file, server.json, was written in order to create a virtual machine image.
 The resource group specified in the file was the same one that was created in the previous step, "webserver-rg".

 ### Deploy Packer image
 Before the packer image could be deployed, the environment variables it contained had to be exported.
-This was done using Azure CLI and the following commands:
+This was done using Azure CLI and the following commands (first logging in using "az login"):

 * set ARM_CLIENT_ID = {client id}
 * set ARM_CLIENT_SECRET = {client secret value}